kemkemG0/Yamaneko/README.md

-# Rusty Container Runtime
+# Yamaneko - A Container Runtime

 ## Introduction
-Rusty Container Runtime is a simple and educational container runtime built in Rust.
+Yamaneko is a simple and educational container runtime built in Rust.
 It aims to provide a hands-on understanding of container technologies and their underlying principles.
 This project is intended for learning purposes and should not be used in production environments.

 ## ⚠️ Warning
 This project is a TOY container runtime and is not meant for production use.
 It is intended for educational purposes only, and as such, it may lack important features, optimizations, and security measures that are crucial in production systems.
 Use it at your own risk.